- Lauren Gault

 Play features in these artists work with emphasis on the relationships that form through play.
 What is important within their work is that the person with complex disabilities directs what happens.

 The final art works will unfold over time.
 The more they learn from each other, the more people they involve, then the more they will create a radical space for people to be themselves.
-Imagine?
-A space in which people with complex disabilities can be who they really are?
+Regardless.

 - Laura Aldridge